-January 30
+For fall term courses January 30

-June 30
+For spring term courses June 30

-September 30
+For summer term courses September 30

 All incomplete requests must be approved in writing by your instructor(s) and the form must be turned in to the Assistant Director, Registration and Records no later than the last day of class.
 The Incomplete Request is not officially accepted until it is reviewed and approved by the Assistant Director, Registration and Student Records.